 We review your Direct Debit payments half way through the year so your So Energy account balance should be as close to zero as possible at the end of your contract.
-We will refund any excess credit or request the outstanding balance from your Direct Debit account.

 Getting a refund if you are currently a So Energy customerWe can offer refunds to customers with excess credit in their So Energy accounts.
 The following conditions should be met:

-- We have a £30 minimum refund threshold
+- We have a £30 minimum refund threshold.

 - We must have up to date meter readings for us to accurately confirm the balance of the So Energy account.
 If the refund is greater than £500, we will also need a photo of the meter sent to email@example.com.

 - If you pay seasonal adjusted Direct Debit payments, the amount left in the So Energy account after the refund is at least one month’s payment amount.
-One month's payment amount will be the Summer payment for a refund request made between April and September, and the Winter payment between October and March.
+One month's payment amount will be the summer payment for a refund request made between April and September, and the winter payment between October and March.

-We will action a refund once your account is fully closed, please don’t cancel your Direct Debit as we will need to refund you into this same account.
+Getting a refund if you have recently left So EnergyWe will process a refund once your account is fully closed, please don’t cancel your Direct Debit as we will need to refund you into this same account.

-Once we have the above, and have generated your final bill, we’ll process the refund and, in almost every case, you’ll have the money refunded into the same account you use for Direct Debit within 7 days.
+Once we have the above, and have generated your final bill, we’ll process the refund and, in almost every case, you’ll have the money refunded into the same account you use for Direct Debit within 14 days.
 As above, please don’t cancel the Direct Debit as it may delay us in refunding you.